 What Are The Top 3 Changes In My Life, I Might See, During Or After Rehab?

-As long as everything is done correctly, you might expect to see initial signs of:
+If all goes according to plan you might expect to see signs of:

 - How much better your whole life will become when you allow the positive things in life fill the massive space which was previously occupied by addiction, and the associated behaviours that went with it!